nablarch/nablarch-document/en/application_framework/application_framework/blank_project/setup_containerBlankProject/setup_ContainerBatch.rst

   cd myapp-container-batch
   docker run -it  --rm -v %CD%\\h2:/h2 --name myapp-container-batch --rm myapp-container-batch:latest -diConfig classpath:resident-batch-boot.xml -requestPath SampleResiBatch -userId batch_user

-It works the same as for a normal Nablarch batch project.
+It works the same as for :ref:`Communication confirmation (messaging using tables as queues)<firstStepBatchStartupTestDbMessagingBatch>` .
-If the startup is successful, a log similar to :ref:`Launching the application <firstStepBatchExecResidentBatch>` will be output to the console.
+If the startup is successful, a log similar to :ref:`Launching the application <firstStepBatchExecDbMessagingBatch>` will be output to the console.
-It will go into standby mode just like a normal Nablarch batch project, so force quit it with ctrl+c after confirming.
+It will go into standby mode, so force quit it with ctrl+c after confirming.

 Supplementary notes
 --------------------